Mechanical Marie

 Mechanical Marie (機械じかけのマリー, Kikaijikake no Marī) is a Japanese manga series written and illustrated by Aki Akimoto.
 It was originally a one-shot published in Hakusensha's shōjo manga magazine LaLa in March 2020, before being serialized in the same magazine from June 2020 to June 2023.
 Its chapters have been collected into six tankōbon volumes.
-An anime television series adaptation produced by Zero-G and Liber premiered in October 2025.
+An anime television series adaptation produced by Zero-G and Liber aired from October to December 2025.

+Plot

+Arthur, the heir to the Zetes Corporation, has become misanthropic because his jealous stepbrother Maynard constantly sends assassins after him.
+Marie, a destitute, stoic, and incredibly strong martial artist is hired by Arthur's butler Roy to serve him while pretending to be a robot.
+Marie struggles with her growing feelings towards Arthur and the stress of maintaining her lie while regularly protecting him from assassins.